Returnal: A Generation Defining Experience – PS5 Review

 “It took me approximately 20 hours to play through the first two acts.”

-Like most new AAA PlayStation 5 games, Returnal comes at a higher price tag than most other games.
-As a result it is important to discuss how much content there is.
+Like most new triple-A PlayStation 5 games, Returnal comes at a higher price tag than most other games.
+As a result, it is important to discuss the amount of content available.
 There are six distinct environments split into a two-act structure and a third act that essentially acts as a New Game+ mode.
 It took me approximately 20 hours to play through the first two acts.
 This included me taking some time to experiment with different aspects of the game.

 Returnal is an incredible roguelike with outstanding visuals and an intriguing narrative.
 Its gameplay loop is deeply rewarding, with each death encouraging you to continue playing.
 While some minor balancing issues and a few bugs got in the way of my overall enjoyment, I'm certain they'll be patched out soon.
 Returnal is an exceptional showcase of the power of the PlayStation 5, and a generational defining experience.